ewjintl/epicodus-LanguageSuggestor/README.md

 _This webpage features:_

 Several dropdown questions designed to help suggest a programming language based on users' inputs.
+The result is arrived at by following branching Jquery code to narrow down a set of possible combinations to just a few.

 ## Setup/Installation Requirements